SiLab-Bonn/Embedded-System-Lab/docs/source/cvm.rst

   #.
 Connect the CVM module to the base board and modify the ``cvm.py`` script such that GPIO pin 4 generates a 100 kHz clock signal.
 Connect an oscilloscope probe to GPIO4 test pin at the Embedded-System-Lab base board and measure the clock frequency.
   #.
 Connect the SMU module to the base board with an flat-ribbon cable and adjust the script such that the SMU module is set to source a voltage of 1.5 V. Measure the voltage with a DVM.
   #.
-Connect the output of the SMU module to the LEMO socket on the CVM module labeled "VIN" and measure the SMU current.
-Don't connect a test capacitor or diode yet.
-Calculate the parasitic capacitance of the CVM output node from the measured current.
-  #.
-Now modify the script that it scans the clock frequency from 100 kHz to 1 MHz in steps of 100 kHz and measures the current for each frequency step .
+Connect the output of the SMU module to the LEMO socket on the CVM module labeled "VIN" (don't connect a test capacitor or diode yet).
+Modify the script that it scans the clock frequency from 100 kHz to 1 MHz in steps of 100 kHz and measures the current for each frequency step .
 Plot the measured current as a function of the clock frequency.
 Use the slope factor of this F-I plot to calculate the parasitic capacitance of CVM circuit.
-Compare this measured value with the value from the previous measurement (the one at a fixed 100 kHz clock frequency).
-How large is the static leakage current?
+How large is the static leakage current (input bias current of the CVM circuit)?
   #.
-Connect a test capacitors or BNC cables of various lengths to the socket labeled "SENSOR" and measure their capacitance by extracting the slope factor of the F-I curve.
+Connect test capacitors or BNC cables of various lengths to the socket labeled "SENSOR" and measure their capacitance by extracting the slope factor of the F-I curve.
 (Hint: The capacitance of a BNC cable is around 100 pF/m.)

 .. admonition:: Exercise 2.
 Measure and plot the C-V curve of a sensor diode